Recreation area: United States

 In the United States, National Recreation Areas are administered by several different agencies.
 They typically do not meet the strict guidelines to become national parks.

 In U.S. state park systems, recreation areas may also fail to meet some criteria to be designated state parks, such as having multiple non-contiguous properties.
 Size is not necessarily a defining criterion.
-For instance, in Michigan, the largest state recreation area, Waterloo Recreation Area is 20500 acre while the smallest state park is the 31 acre Tri-Centennial State Park and Harbor.
+For instance, in Michigan, the largest state recreation area, Waterloo Recreation Area is 20500 acre while the smallest state park is 31 acre Tri-Centennial State Park and Harbor.